Horizon-Hosting/documentation/src/pages/legal/terms-and-conditions.md

 the Services or the User’s access to the Services.
-Horizon Hosting Limited will attempt to notify the Customer or User of any activity in violation of the UAP and request that the User ceases in such activity, however in cases where the operation Horizon Networks is threatened or illegal activities, suspected fraud in connection with the use of Services, harassment or copyright infringement, Horizon Hosting Limited reserves the right to suspend or terminate the Services or the User’s access to the Services without notification.
+Horizon Hosting Limited will attempt to notify the Customer or User of any activity in violation of the UAP and request that the User ceases in such activity, however in cases where the operation Horizon Hosting Limited is threatened or illegal activities, suspected fraud in connection with the use of Services, harassment or copyright infringement, Horizon Hosting Limited reserves the right to suspend or terminate the Services or the User’s access to the Services without notification.